chrisadkin/introduction-to-terraform/slides.md

 ---

-## Demos - What We Will Cover
+## What We Will Cover

-- demo-01: namespace creation
+- 1: namespace creation
-- demo-02: namespace creation with variables
+- 2: namespace creation with variables
-- demo-03: PVC creation with a third party provider
+- 3: PVC creation with a third party provider
-- demo-04: PVC creation using a for loop
+- 4: PVC creation using a for loop
-- demo-05: template usage
+- 5: template usage

 ---